 Simply select from one of their 47 countries or individual locations and connect.
 Your Firefox connection is then secure.
 Even websites that don't employ HTTPs are protected over your portion of the connection.

-ibVPN has a guest mode which has limited access to their service allowing you to trial the Firefox VPN extension before signing up and parting with your money.
+ibVPN has a guest mode which has limited access to their service, allowing you to trial the Firefox VPN extension before signing up and parting with your money.

-Even if you do choose to sign up for the full service they have a 15-day money back guarantee letting you change your mind.
+Even if you do choose to sign up for the full service, they have a 15-day money back guarantee letting you change your mind.

-How to choose the Best Firefox VPN Addon
+How to choose a Firefox VPN addon

 Choosing a Firefox VPN addon or extension can be a difficult task.
 There are plenty of services that claim to be ‘free' but are anything but.

 This means paying for a service.
-Thankfully though with so much competition it means that VPN services are now cheaper than they ever were costing just a few dollars (or pounds) per month.
+Thankfully though with so much competition, it means that VPN services are now cheaper than they ever were costing just a few dollars (or pounds) per month.

-I'm not going to insult your intelligence by comparing the price of a VPN to an expensive Coffee, but let's just say, VPN services cost less and you get a lot more for your money than you would with a coffee, plus it lasts the entire month.
+I'm not going to insult your intelligence by comparing the price of a VPN to an expensive coffee, but let's just say, VPN services cost less and you get a lot more for your money than you would with a coffee, plus it lasts the entire month.

 How to install a Firefox VPN extension